 The threshold setting may not suit the cells.
 Use the Sensitivity parameter in the Cell Detection Controls to adjust the threshold.
-The examples show an image before (left) and after (right) threshold adjustment.

 If the cells grow at a very high density, the threshold setting methods are not able to identify individual cells.
 If cells are growing very close to each other they cannot be separated out.
 Use the Sensitivity parameter in the Cell Detection Controls to adjust the threshold.